namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 10/24/24
+- Getting close so hoping to wrap it up today

 ### 10/23/24
-- Will continue working on 3163
+- Continued working on 3163

 ### 10/22/24
 - Finished 1167